CERTCC/CERT-Guide-to-CVD/docs/topics/special/iot_cvd.md

 intervention, it is especially important that their security be thoroughly understood prior to deployment.

+!!! quote "Dan Geer, [*Security of Things*](http://geer.tinho.net/geer.secot.7v14.txt), 7 May 2014"

+    An advanced persistent threat, one that is difficult to discover, difficult to remove, and difficult to attribute, is easier in a low-end monoculture, easier in an environment where much of the computing is done by devices that are deaf and mute once installed or where those devices operate at the very bottom of the software stack, where those devices bring no relevant societal risk by their onesies and twosies, but do bring relevant societal risk at today's extant scales much less the scales coming soon.

+## IoT Concerns

 We have observed a number of issues in the course of work done by the CERT Vulnerability Analysis team.
 These issues are summarized below.